 As a company that sells foodservice equipment, your business requires standard inventory management and accounting software to track sales, invoice customers, and manage inventory, purchasing and the pick, pack and ship process.
 These types of features are fairly standard in any ERP software – Enterprise Resource Planning software - which describes an all-in-one business management solution.
 However, there are also certain nuances within foodservice distribution that leads to additional software requirements.
 These include the need to track serialized equipment and inventory, manage service and repair work (most often for warranty items), the ability to track landed costs on imported goods, barcode scanning, backorder management and eCommerce.
 Therefore, basic inventory and accounting software will not provide all the features necessary.
-Instead, look for an industry-specific solution for foodservice distribution with the following functionality.
+Instead, look for foodservice equipment supply software with the following industry-specific functionality.

 Serialized Inventory Management

 Many big-ticket foodservice equipment items include a serial number.
 This makes it easy for the manufacturer to quickly identify a product for replacement purposes or as a means of finding compatible parts.
 Since serial numbers are unique, they also allow your customers to link their piece of equipment to their account in order to maintain a purchase history and for quality control and recall purposes.
 Inventory items can be traced from the customer to you the distributor and then back to the manufacturer.

 Foodservice distribution software with service and repair functionality is critical for your distribution business.
 Instead of finding a full-blown service and repair system, basic functionality such as the ability to track service orders, parts and labor, and the ability to automatically communicate maintenance reminders to customers will save you money and is all your business needs.
 It is important to have a system that maintains a history of work performed and can track inventory details associated with each customer.
 This way, customers can easily get status updates on equipment and it allows your business to accurately account for labor costs and the cost of parts.

 Landed Cost Tracking